fontsource/fontsource/registry/README.md

 current.json
 ~~~

-Each snapshot includes family, subset, and axis views projected into the
+Each snapshot includes family, language, subset, and axis views projected into
-public API contract in [`api/shared/registry.ts`](../api/shared/registry.ts).
+the public API contract in [`api/shared/registry.ts`](../api/shared/registry.ts).
 The committed registry format remains private and can change without changing
 those responses.
 The manifest maps every registry file, API view, and source to
 a SHA-256 object and is written before `current.json` selects the complete